OllegK/rotob/README.md

 3. Added 3rd candleinterval (so bought signal could be confirmed by two additional checks).
 This check also done applying coefficient hodlCoef to get the minimal return.
 4. Balances are checked before starting each iteration.
 5. The amount to spent will not be lower than min notional to be able to place the stop loss order.
+# 0.2.1.1
+1. Fixed bug when locked balance is not checked before taking a buy decission

 # Roadmap
 ## TODO